Elio Leoni Sceti: Early life and education

+Career

-Procter & Gamble and Reckitt Benckiser
+P&G and Reckitt Benckiser

 In 1988, he joined Procter & Gamble's French and Italian business as one of its youngest ever brand managers.
 In 1992, he moved to Reckitt Benckiser as a category manager before becoming global head of category development and innovation in 2001.
-From 2005 to 2008 he was head of the company’s European division, during which time he developed new variants in Reckitt’s product range, working with brands such as Cillit Bang, Calgon, Finish and Airwick.
+From 2005 to 2008 he was head of the company's European division, during which time he developed new variants in Reckitt's product range, working with brands such as Cillit Bang, Calgon, Finish and Airwick.
 In total he worked for 16 years at Reckitt Benckiser, in six different countries.

 EMI

-In July 2008, Leoni Sceti became the CEO of EMI’s recorded music division.
+In July 2008, Leoni Sceti became the CEO of EMI's recorded music division.
 He returned the division to operational growth before leaving in 2010 to invest in early-stage technology companies, including social TV startup Beamly, of which he became chairman.

 Iglo

 Leoni Sceti is a former CEO of European frozen food company Iglo Group.
 While CEO he refocused the group's marketing strategy to include educational campaigns about the benefits of frozen food and its role in reducing food waste.
 In May 2015 he oversaw the sale of Iglo to Nomad Foods, stepping down as CEO to become a director of Nomad, before stepping down from Nomad in May 2016.